adititapariya/DriveWise/README.md

 <h1>DriveWise</h1>
 <p>DriveWise is an innovative application designed to enhance safety and accountability within taxi rental services by evaluating driver performance in real time.
-Employing cutting-edge technology, DriveWise assesses drivers based on attentiveness, alertness, and adherence to traffic regulations during journeys.
+Employing machine learning technology, DriveWise assesses drivers based on attentiveness, alertness, and adherence to traffic regulations during journeys.
 This README provides an overview of DriveWise's functionality, features, and implementation.</p>
 <h2>How Does It Work?</h2>
 <p>DriveWise uses advanced technology to analyze the driver's behavior and detect potential safety risks.
 Here's a breakdown of how it works:</p>
 <h3>1.
 Face Detection:</h3>